jan-rl/the-rogue-of-5/README.txt

 LICENSE

-Full credit and props to libtcod and the python tutorial code, it is the basis and not my code.
+Full credit and props to libtcod and the python tutorial code, it is the basis of this and more or less still visible.
+Licenses for libtcodpy and Bearlibterminal are as indicated in the files.
+My code is public domain, no copyright, spread the love.

 DISCLAIMER